The project limits extend along I-95 from the split with I-495 to north of the Brandywine River. Map

 - removing and replacing the top 2" protective layer of concrete on the bridge decks to maintain the integrity of the underlying structural concrete

-- replacing the concrete traffic barriers and roadway expansion joints
+- replacing a portion of the concrete traffic barriers and roadway expansion joints

 - painting the bridges

 In addition, roadway resurfacing and pavement repairs on I-95 will also occur within the project limits.
 I-95 will remain open during this work, but it is anticipated that one lane at a time will be closed to efficiently and safely complete the planned repairs.
 Closure of some ramps to and from I-95 will be required during the planned construction.

 In addition to this repair work, the project also proposes to relocate the existing S. Jackson Street on ramp to north of the current location and constructing an acceleration lane along I-95 southbound to improve safety.
 The Department is currently evaluating alignment options for the new on ramp.